Zach-G/MWOMechScraper/README.md

 Thank you K2B for creating and maintaining mechDB!
 This tool would be incomplete without your API!

 Thank you CougChaos for helping find bugs within the HTML scraper.

+A big thank you to the following players who sent me their _owned_mechs.csv's so that the example Team_List_Of_Mechs.csv could be populated with real player information!
+- U94, abobra, Sunwraith, Chosen by Heaven, NimhTG, VulkanNo1, SirEpicPwner, and Tarogato,
+- and the pilot who wished to remain nameless, Generic Player 1.